 The best comedy movies scream, “Somebody help me, I’m being spontaneous”

-The premise is fairly simple, an ordinary insurance salesman one day realizes his life is actually a TV show.
+The story follows an average insurance salesman who realizes that his life is a television show.

 Jim Carrey is a wonder to behold in this movie and it ranks as one of his best works.